vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/doc_quickstart/quickstart.rst

    - The internal sleep timer expires - currently set to 30 seconds

-* Meanwhile, the python server is waiting for the chip to wake up and request a new connection.
+* Meanwhile, the Python server is waiting for the chip to wake up and request a new connection.

 * Once woken up, the program will connect to the running web server, display the sensor data and go back to sleep.